tradingstrategy-ai/web3-ethereum-defi/docs/source/development.rst

 This repository uses `poetry` to manage dependencies, but Read The Docs, where docs are continuously build, only supports `pip`.
+You need to update Read the Docs dependencies manually if you update `pyproject.toml`.

 To update dependencies for Read the Docs run: